auspham/byakugan-js/README.md

 ## Description

-Byakugan-js is an array-based, super simple and lightweight implementation of [A*](https://en.wikipedia.org/wiki/A*_search_algorithm) path finding algorithm written in Typescript.
+Byakugan-js is an array-based, super simple and lightweight implementation of [A*](https://en.wikipedia.org/wiki/A*_search_algorithm) pathfinding algorithm written in Typescript.

 It's then compiled into JavaScript with ES 5 syntax.